freeCodeCamp/freeCodeCamp/guide/english/c/data-types/index.md

 Floating point numbers are numbers with a decimal.
 Like integers, -321, 497, 19345, and -976812 are all valid, but now 4.5, 0.0004, -324.984, and other non-whole numbers are valid too.

-C allows us to choose between several options with our data types because they are all stored in different ways on the computer.
+C allows us to choose between several different options with our data types because they are all stored in different ways on the computer.
 As a result, it is important to be aware of the abilities and limitations of each data type to choose the most appropriate one.
+Since C is not interpreted language, it is not allowed to declare variables dynamically, so dynamic allocation of memory to variables is not possible.
+Variables should be declared at the beginning or before using it.
+Also, there should be provision by IDE to indicate the unused variable which is declared.

 ## Integer data types